Where are we?

 All Janine Binneman Jewellery pieces are locally handmade and sourced; we use quality materials and take care in our manufacturing.
 Please allow for slight variations in shapes and sizes.
 We do try our best to be accurate.
 Please note that each gemstone is unique and may differ slightly.

 What happens if something breaks?

 All our pieces are made to be functional, but like all jewellery care must be taken when wearing them.
-We will repair any Janine Binneman Jewellery pieces within 3 months of purchase, if the repair needed is due to a manufacturing fault.
+We will repair any Janine Binneman Jewellery pieces within 7 days of receiving your items, if the repair needed is due to a manufacturing fault.

 If a repair is needed for a customer based outside of Cape Town, the customer will be liable for all courier costs.

 *Please note, if we are given the wrong ring size, we cannot be held accountable and resizing will be charged from a starting price of R120 a ring and courier costs will apply.